Different Seasons: Hope Springs Eternal – "Rita Hayworth and Shawshank Redemption"

-Summer of Corruption - "Apt Pupil"
+Summer of Corruption – "Apt Pupil"

 The story is set in Los Angeles in 1974 and is told in the third-person perspective.
 The story follows Todd Bowden from the age of thirteen up until he graduates high school.
 The story opens with Todd as he arrives at the doorstep of an elderly German immigrant, named Auther Denker, and accuses him of being Nazi war criminal Kurt Dussander.
 Dussander does little to deny his identity and Todd insists that Dussander tells Todd about the crimes he had committed lest he turn him in to the authorities.
 Todd then begins to go to Dussander’s house every day demanding to know the details of all of his crimes in excruciating detail.

 As months go by, Todd begins to have nightmares and his grades begin to slip.
-He resigns to forging his report card before giving it to his parents.
+He resorts to forging his report card before giving it to his parents.
 Eventually, his school’s guidance counselor Ed French, requests to meet with Todd and his parents to discuss his failing grades.
 Todd, desperate for his parents not to find out convinces Dussander to pretend to be his grandfather and accompany him to the meeting.
 Now aware of his failing grades, Dussander uses this as blackmail to force Todd into studying during their meetings.
 Todd’s grades begin to improve and he decides he no longer has any need of Dussander and plots to kill him and make it seem like it was an accident.
 Todd tells Dussander that should anything happen to him he has a friend he gave a letter to listing all of Dussander’s crimes that will be mailed to the police upon his death.
 Dussander realizes Todd’s plot, however, and tells him that he wrote his statement and placed it in a safe deposit box so that if Todd were to kill him, the authorities would know he was willingly conversing with a war criminal.
 These statements prevent them from killing each other despite both of them lying about the ‘evidence’ they had on one another.